induane/asinine-website/topics/articles/2018/editorial/article_31.rst

 This doesn't mean that it's a bad goal to push for equality of opportunity or diversity.
 Let's take racial quotas for higher education as an example.
-They help alter the course of historic inertia and have value in terms of smoothing over some of the rougher edges of capitalism.
+They help alter the course of historic inertia.
+This helps take some sandpaper to rougher edges of capitalism.
 You can't make 100% of all opportunities perfectly equal but you can look around at the places where problems are more obvious and work on those.
 The next question that arises then is how to judge the value of any particular intervention.
 How do you know they are "working"?
 One of the main ways that people try to decide if they are working is by judging it based on outcome.

 The problem with judging based entirely on outcome is that even with quotas, the opportunities weren't identical.